 Course Syllabus/Cover Sheet

 The game of politics-- do you love it, hate it?
 Either way, we have the opportunity to be learning AP Government in the midst of one of the most unusual, remarkable (?) presidential elections in American history-- bring on the mid-terms.
 With the book closed on the highs and lows associated with both Obama and W. Bush, our country seems to be negotiating a real partisan fault line.
 The candidates', Clinton and Trump featured highest negatives for each candidate in history.
 Trump's victory now serves as the back-drop for on-going policy fights (i.e. - the future health care) and those eternal questions about the size and role of government.
 Whichever 'team' you root for, vote for, it's been a decade of political volatility-- both parties enjoying inertia, advantage... and then seeing it slip away.
-I've always loved competition and the dynamic nature of politics, our current hyper-partisanship and dysfunction, is simply a by-product.
-The ideological tug-of-war and the upcoming presidential election should allow us to better connect with and understand governmental institutions (as College Board requires come May).
+I've always loved competition (athletics, etc) and the dynamic nature of politics, and our current hyper-partisanship and dysfunction, is simply a by-product.
+The age-old ideological tug-of-war and the upcoming presidential election should allow us to better connect with and understand structure, governmental institutions (as the College Board requires come May).
 Yes, it's a fascinating time to be looking at and learning the pendulum swings that are part of American politics.
 With each unit, we will consider many questions and angles and, hopefully, become more analytic in our viewpoints.
 It's complex.
 It can be messy.
-By the end of the semester you should have a real sense for political structure and political reality here in the
+By the end of the semester you should have a better sense for political structure and political reality here in the